PerssonAlbin/file-editor_OWN_CPP/README.md

 ## General info
 Simple command-line editor.
 Takes a directory as an argument and opens the files in that folder.
 Writing to files will be added in a later version, for now only reads files.

+## Prerequisites
+Make sure you have installed all of the following prerequisites on your development machine:
+* g++ - In order to compile the file editor

 ## Commands

 | Commands     ||